b-lukaszuk/BS_wJ_eng/contents/recursion.md

 \end{align*}
 $$

-Which expressed in Julia's language give us:
+Which expressed in Julia gives us:

 ```jl
 s = """